aheissenberger/meteor-memjs/README.md

 ```

 The `EJSON:true` allows to store and retrieve Javascript Objects - please check Meteor [EJSON](http://docs.meteor.com/#/full/ejson) for more information.
+`$ meteor add ejson` is required to use this option

 ## Changelog